Sharon Wheelers ScarWork

 Price

-Block bookings of 3 or 5 hours are available for £195 and £325 - these can be taken in minutes as needed
+Block bookings of 3 or 6 hours are available for £195 and £380 + £20 for initial session fee.

 Experience and credentials